 Inspire, Debate, Change aims to support young people to feel more informed about the political system, confident in explaining, debating and defending their opinions, and more inspired to make change in their local communities and beyond.
-This project was piloted virtually in Spring 2021, which we launched in-person in Spring 2022 and we are looking to launch as in-person project in Autumn 2021.
+This project was piloted virtually in Spring 2021, which we launched in-person in Spring 2022 and we are launching as an in-person project in Spring 2022.

-The project consists of a programme of seven workshops based around key political concepts, such as:
+The project consists of a programme of six workshops based around key political concepts, such as:

 Democracy, rights and responsibilities

 Voting and elections

 There is a decline in schools teaching Citizenship due to growing numbers of academies and free schools not using the curriculum and cuts reducing capacity to deliver ‘non-compulsory’ subjects.
 In a recent Ofsted report on how schools respond to financial pressure it uncovered that for secondary schools, Citizenship was often a subject which suffered.

 Citizenship education is not compulsory in KS2 becuase pupils are considered too young to engage in the topic.
 There is also strong evidence that children under the age of 11 engage with, and can be inspired by, a civil education.
 “Children are already forming through learning and discussion, concepts of fairness, and attitudes to the law, to rules, to decision-making, to authority, to their local environment and social responsibility etc. All this can be encouraged, guided and built upon.”

 There isn't specialised training given to teachers to deliver citizenship education.
 Dedicated Citizenship teachers have been declining since 2011.
 By offering workshops led by trained students, we can give standardised information to primary-aged pupils in the city to ensure a well informed, and well designed introduction to Citizenship.